Frequently Asked Questions

 Students who have completed orientation, assessment, and developed a student education plan are granted registration priority.
 However, this priority is lost at the first registration opportunity after a student is placed on academic or progress probation for two consecutive semesters or has earned 100 or more degree‐applicable units at RSCCD.

-Loss of Eligibility for the Board of Governors Fee Waiver (BOGW)
+Loss of Eligibility for the California College Promise Grant (formerly Board of Governors Fee Waiver (BOGW))

-Students who are eligible for the BOG Fee Waiver may lose their eligibility if they fail to sustain a GPA of 2.0 or higher and complete more than 50 percent of their coursework.
+Students who are eligible for the California College Promise Grant (formerly BOG Fee Waiver) may lose their eligibility if they fail to sustain a GPA of 2.0 or higher and complete more than 50 percent of their coursework.
 If a student's cumulative GPA falls below 2.0 for two consecutive primary terms (fall or spring), the student is placed on academic probation.
 If the cumulative number of units completed is not more than 50 percent in two consecutive primary terms, the student is placed on progress probation.
-Any combination of two consecutive primary terms (fall/spring semesters) of academic or progress probation may result in loss of fee waiver eligibility.
+Any combination of two consecutive primary terms (fall/spring semesters) of academic or progress probation may result in loss of California College Promise Grant eligibility.

-How to Regain Enrollment Priority and/or BOG Fee Waiver Eligibility
+How to Regain Enrollment Priority and/or California College Promise Grant (formerly BOG Fee Waiver) Eligibility

-If you lose enrollment priority and/or BOGW eligibility, you can have them reinstated in one of several ways:
+If you lose enrollment priority and/or California College Promise Grant (formerly BOGW) eligibility, you can have them reinstated in one of several ways:

 - Improve your GPA or course completion measures to meet the academic and progress standards